Ghent Altarpiece: Later history

 The altarpiece has been moved several times over the centuries.
 Art historian Noah Charney describes the altarpiece as one of the more coveted and desired pieces of art, the victim of 13 crimes since its installation, and seven thefts.
 After the French Revolution the altarpiece was among a number of art works plundered in today's Belgium and taken to Paris where they were exhibited at the Louvre.
 It was returned to Ghent in 1815 after the French defeat at the Battle of Waterloo.

 The painting's wings (not including the Adam and Eve panels) were pawned in 1815 by the Diocese of Ghent for the equivalent of £240.
 When the diocese failed to redeem them, many of them were sold by the dealer Nieuwenhuys in 1816 to the English collector Edward Solly for £4,000 in Berlin.
-They were sold in 1821 to the King of Prussia, Frederick William III for £16,000, an enormous sum at the time, and for many decades they were exhibited in the Gemäldegalerie, Berlin.Reitlinger (1961), 130 The panels still in Ghent were damaged by fire in 1822, and the separately hinged Adam and Eve panels sent to a museum in Brussels.
+They were sold in 1821 to the King of Prussia, Frederick William III for £16,000, an enormous sum at the time and the highest for a painting at the time and for many decades they were exhibited in the Gemäldegalerie, Berlin.
+The panels still in Ghent were damaged by fire in 1822, and the separately hinged Adam and Eve panels sent to a museum in Brussels.

 During World War I, other panels were taken from the cathedral by German forces.
 Under the terms of the Treaty of Versailles and its subsequent reparations transfers, in 1920 Germany returned the pilfered panels, along with the original panels that had been legitimately bought by Solly, to help compensate for other German "acts of destruction" during the war.
 The Germans "bitterly resented the loss of the panels".
 In 1934, The Just Judges and Saint John the Baptist panels were stolen.
 The panel of Saint John the Baptist was returned by the thief as a goodwill gesture, but the Just Judges panel is still missing.
 Albert Camus in The Fall imagines it is kept by the protagonist, Clamence, in his Amsterdam apartment.